UNDERGRADUATE OVERSEAS STUDENTS in 20/21

 |Payment Plan 1 : Payment in Full - In Advance||

-Overseas tudents in the Faculties of Science and Engineering, the Faculty of Arts and the School of Law are entitled to a scholarship.
+Overseas students in the Faculties of Science and Engineering, the Faculty of Arts and the School of Law are entitled to a scholarship.
 There are further scholarships available e.g. alumni, sibling & spouse.
 For further information please go to our prospective international students webpages.
-You must gain 60% or more in your examinations to be eligible for the scholarship in subsequent years of study.
+You must gain 60% or more from 120 credits in your examinations to be eligible for the scholarship in subsequent years of study.

 |What if I cannot pay or provide sponsor letter in advance or at registration?||

 You should plan to pay your fee for your first year of study on the day that you register, if you have not already paid in advance.
 If you have a good reason for delaying payment (e.g. you are still awaiting a letter from your sponsor), temporary registration will be given for up to three weeks.
 You must provide the missing documentation and/or payment within this three-week period.
 If you are unable to do this you must contact Student Administration Service to inform them of the delay and to seek further advice.
 If you fail to keep Student Administration Service informed of the position, your temporary registration will lapse and you may lose permission to use the University facilities and attend lectures.
 Do not assume that a sponsor will contact the University on your behalf – it is your responsibility to provide complete financial information and payment.